| | |

 The DDR Museum bills itself as Berlin’s Interactive Museum.
 Visitors are welcome to touch many of the exhibits.
 Even when they can’t be touched, they are mounted in cupboards and drawers which visitors can open to inspect the contents.

-a gas mask in a cupboard in the DDR Museum
+A gas mask in a cupboard in the DDR Museum.

 You can pick up the vintage phone in the reproduction of an East German apartment.
 Your children can play with the stuffed animals in the reproduction of a nursery school, where East German children began their indoctrination early.
 You can sit in a Trabi and pretend to drive, using a simulator showing a typical East German post-war housing development.